Volkswagen Transporter new van review

 If you're prepared to step into the brave new world of electrification with your Transporter, it will of course be 2WD and auto transmission only.
 The eHybrid PHEV offers the highest power output in the range - 232PS - courtesy of a 2.5-litre turbocharged petrol engine paired with an electric motor.

-There are no fewer than three versions of the full-EV model, offering either 136PS, 218PS or 286PS.
-All use a single electric motor to drive the rear wheels and are powered by a 64kWh battery that should give you around 200 miles of range from a full charge.
+There are two versions of the full-EV model, offering either 136PS or 218PS.
+Both use a single electric motor to drive the rear wheels and are powered by a 64kWh battery that should give you around 200 miles of range from a full charge.
 Later in production, there may also be less powerful EV variant with a smaller battery, aimed companies merely needing their e-Transporter for urban deliveries.
 One drawback of the electrified models lies with the slightly lower braked towing weight - which has been increased on the diesel version, up to 2.8 tonnes.

 + More